 Irrespective of potential differentiations in the eligibility of protection under national patent law and European patent law, the EPO and the GPTO apply different standards in the grant procedures on what they understand as novel and inventive.
-These differences may have an impact on the specific case at hand.
+These differences might have an impact on the specific case at hand.

 With regard to the latest developments, artificial intelligence (AI) is a highly discussed issue in patent law, which leads to several effects.
 On the one hand, it might change the examination process on the state of the art.
-If certain solutions can be found easily with AI, they might qualify as obvious.3 In addition, it remains unclear who owns an invention made by AI: the software programmer or its proprietor?
+If certain solutions can be found easily with AI, they might qualify as being obvious.2 In addition, it remains unclear who owns an invention made by AI: the software programmer or its proprietor?

 Thus far, the EPO has refused the grant of two patent applications that list Dabus, an AI tool, as the inventor.
-The EPO stated that AI systems or machines have no rights at present because they have no legal personality comparable to a natural or legal person and thus cannot be considered as an inventor.
+The EPO stated that AI systems or machines have no rights at present because they have no legal personality comparable to a natural or legal person and thus cannot be considered an inventor.
 The applicant lodged an appeal on 27 May 2020, which is still pending.